tomwolfe/metamorphic-core/docs/workflows/markdown_automation.md

 1. Understand the project structure and goals by reading the following documentation:
     *   Full High-Level Specification: [PASTE THE FULL CONTENT OF SPECIFICATION.md HERE]
-    *   Development Roadmap: [PASTE THE FULL CONTENT OF ROADMAP.md HERE]
+    *   Development Roadmap: [PASTE THE FULL CONTENT OF ROADMAP.md HERE] *NOTE: Roadmap is autogenerated from ROADMAP.json, so paste the ROADMAP.json content here instead*
     *   Contribution Guidelines: [PASTE THE FULL CONTENT OF CONTRIBUTING.md HERE]
     *   Automation Workflow: [PASTE THE FULL CONTENT OF docs/workflows/markdown_automation.md HERE]
     *   Competitive Landscape: [PASTE THE FULL CONTENT OF COMPETITIVE_LANDSCAPE.md HERE]

 2. Execute the steps described in docs/workflows/markdown_automation.md.
     *   Load the full content of all markdown files.
-    *   Identify and select the next development task from ROADMAP.md, focusing on incremental steps that get stage 2 closer to completion.
+    *   Identify and select the next development task from ROADMAP.json, focusing on incremental steps that get stage 2 closer to completion.
     *   Generate a high-level solution plan.
     *   Generate precise code generation prompts for the Coder LLM.
     *   Generate a numbered list of User Actionable Steps, formatted as a Markdown checklist.